 On Wednesday, April 16, 1969, the Performing Arts Center on the Uptown Campus was dedicated.
 The Performing Arts Center, also known as the PAC, was the last building on the academic podium to be completed and was hailed a marvelous achievement by arts professionals and the media alike.
 The Departments of Music and Theatre were moved into their new home in late April, 1969.

 The Performing Arts Center has served as the primary performance space for the University for over forty years.
 Page Hall continues to play host to a fairly large number of events as well.
 Over eight thousand performances have taken place in the facilities.
-Although the primary users of the PAC continue to be its residents, the Departments of Music and Theatre, many other organizations, on campus and off, have held their events in its excellent facilities.
+Although the primary user of the PAC continues to be its resident, the Department of Music and Theatre, many other organizations, on campus and off, have held their events in its excellent facilities.
 The Performing Arts Center is a unique, important and exciting "jewel in the crown" of the University at Albany.